hpcoloma/PP4-Tech-Tackles/README.md

 ### [Link to Live project](https://pp4-techtackles-by-hc-ed362e72006b.herokuapp.com/)

 ### Objective
-The objective of this project is to develop a comprehensive IT asset management application to assist IT administrators in efficiently managing their IT assets.
+The primary objective of Tech Tackles IT Support Ticketing System is to streamline and enhance the process of managing IT support requests within an organization.
+This system aims to provide a user-friendly platform that facilitates efficient communication between users and the IT support team.
 This application will be designed using a combination of front-end and back-end technologies, including HTML, CSS, JavaScript, Python, and Django

 ## UX/UI Design
 ### The Strategy Plane